 - ensure you are fuelling your body with the right foods

-- regulate your sleep, try unwind before you rest;
+- regulate your sleep, try to unwind before you rest;

 to maximise your energy use and in turn, succeed in reaching your training goals!